isotope/docs/docs/manual/backend-configuration/store-configuration/checkout-flow/shipping-methods/shipping-method-dhl-business/_index.en.md

 {{< version "2.5" >}}

 {{% notice warning %}}
-This shipping method requires Composer and is not a Contao package, so it cannot be installed via the Contao Manager. `composer requires petschko/dhl-php-sdk`
+This shipping method requires Composer and is not a Contao package, so it cannot be installed via the Contao Manager. `composer require petschko/dhl-php-sdk`
 {{% /notice %}}